Benny-Balli/Week-3-Class/README.md

 1054 Week 3 CLass Build

 ## Installation
-There is no installation prces for this repo.
+There is no installation process for this repo.
 Simply pull down and start working!

 ## MIT License